Insulation, plaster, and paint

 Vapour Barrier

-Fasten the vapor barrier to all of the internal walls and the ceiling, taping all gaps to ensure an air-tight seal where possible. this will stop any natural moisture in the room from escaping into the structure causing mold and eventually rotting the timber.
+The Vapour Barrier will stop any natural moisture in the room from escaping into the structure, causing mold and eventually rotting the timber.

 A Vapour Barrier is essential for your garden room to control moisture damaging the structure